Skip to main content

 How to price a wedding espresso bar (2026 rates by region)

 Weddings drink twice what corporate events do.
-Here's the participation math, the per-region pricing bands we see in our data, and the three line items most carts forget.
+Here's the participation math, the per-region pricing bands worth quoting in 2026, and the three line items most carts forget.

 Weddings drink twice what corporate events do.
-That's not hyperbole, it's our data: 80% participation at weddings versus 65% at corporate gigs.
+That's the planning number that holds up: 80% participation at weddings versus 65% at corporate gigs.
 Combine that with guests ordering premium drinks (lattes and mochas outpace drip coffee 3:1), and weddings become the highest-margin event type on the calendar, if you price them right.

-Below: the regional rates we see, and three line items most carts never charge for.
+Below: the regional rate bands, and three line items most carts never charge for.

 The participation math